pgtipping/the-synth-rag/memory-bank/activeContext.md

    - Ensured environment variables are properly secured

 4. **Error Handling Approach**:

    - Implemented robust error handling for OpenAI and Pinecone initialization
    - Used type guards to handle different stream types in OpenAI stream utility
    - Simplified the chat API route to reduce complexity and potential error sources

+5. **Routing Structure**:

+   - Using dynamic routes with `/chat/[useCase]` for specific use cases
+   - Added redirect from `/chat` to `/chat/onboarding` for better user experience
+   - Maintained the existing structure where the home page links to specific use cases

+6. **Vector Database Implementation**:
+   - Decided to keep Pinecone as the vector database for production
+   - Restored the full RAG implementation with Pinecone for better search results
+   - Implemented robust error handling for Pinecone queries

 ### UX Considerations